finiam/rails-starter/README.md

 ## Testing

 - Uses Rspec as a testing framework, using FactoryBot and Faker to generate records for testing
-- Feature/Integration tests interacting with the Webpacker bundle using Capybara and Chromedriver
+- Feature tests interacting with the Webpacker bundle using Capybara and Chromedriver
 - Sorcery backdoor to bypass authentication during feature tests

-Run the script `bin/local-ci` to run all tests, linters.
+Run the script `bin/ci` to run all tests, linters.
 It's a copy of what you should do on your CI system.

 # Developing